xryanglab/SCRIN/README.md

 #### Step 4: Explore downstream analyses and visualizations

-The main results can be extended through optional downstream analyses and visualizations:
+The main SCRIN workflow can be followed by optional downstream analyses, visualizations, and diagnostic evaluations:

 * [Colocalization Distance-distribution Analysis](#colocalization-distance-distribution-analysis) must be enabled during the original SCRIN run using the distribution-analysis options because transcript-pair distances are collected during neighborhood detection.
 * [Cell-level Colocalization Events for Tissue Projection](#cell-level-colocalization-events-for-tissue-projection) can be performed afterward for selected pairs using `scrin-colocalization-events` and the original transcript-coordinate file, without rerunning the main significance-testing workflow.
+* [Empirical False-positive Baseline Analysis](#empirical-false-positive-baseline-analysis) evaluates control-associated pairs across q-value thresholds using the raw SCRIN result.
+* [Multi-radius Analysis of Colocalization Scale](#multi-radius-analysis-of-colocalization-scale) compares pair significance across neighborhood radii to examine scale-dependent colocalization patterns.

-Complete derived data, plotting scripts, and figures are available in the [787-cell mouse-brain example](examples/mouse_brain_787cells/README.md).
+Derived data, plotting scripts, and figures for the visualization examples are available in the [787-cell mouse-brain example](examples/mouse_brain_787cells/README.md).

 ## Command-line Options